Chapter 1: The First Steps

 "Assuming she doesn't already," Hermione said, while pointedly looking away from Ron.

-When Professor McGonagall began moving from the Hall, Harry shot to her feet and quickly moved to intercept her.
-Ron and Hermione followed shortly behind.
-The Head of Gryffindor House raised an eyebrow before turning to meet them.
+When Professor McGonagall began moving from the Hall, Harry shot to her feet and quickly moved to intercept her, with Ron and Hermione following close behind.
+The Head of Gryffindor House raised an eyebrow as she turned to meet them.

 "Could I talk to you a moment, please Professor?"